6 Best Practices For EV Charger Network Migration

 6. Conduct Controlled Batch Migrations

-Group chargers by model and firmware version
+- Group chargers by model and firmware version

-Migrate in manageable waves during off hours to limit disruption
+- Migrate in manageable waves during off hours to limit disruption

-Monitor real-time logs for errors or timeouts
+- Monitor real-time logs for errors or timeouts

-Ensure rollback capability where firmware updates are risky
+- Ensure rollback capability where firmware updates are risky

 From Case Study to Industry Standard

-This example, with EV Connect as the CMS, ChargerHelp! as the field execution partner and BTC POWER as the hardware, serves as a model for how to execute migrations quickly, securely, and without major disruption.
+This example, with EV Connect as the CSMS, ChargerHelp! as the field execution partner and BTC POWER as the hardware, serves as a model for how to execute migrations quickly, securely, and without major disruption.

 By aligning around OCPP, clear governance, and phased execution, any network can position itself to adapt and scale—without re-inventing the wheel.